CSIS-iLab/health-commission/_posts/2017-09-06-the-new-barbarianism.md

 </div>

 Many, however, believe that the fight must continue with a realistic and sustained high-level effort to stop the slide against hard-won gains in humanitarian law after World War II, while revalidating and updating the Geneva Conventions to align with the new realities of warfare today.

+_Editing and graphics by Paul Franz at the Center for Strategic and International Studies._